 Books Or Chapters Published

-Aylward, B.S., Cushing, C.C., & Nelson, T.D. (in press).
+Aylward, B.S., Cushing, C.C., & Nelson, T.D.
+(2014).
 The use of technology in pediatric psychology practice.
 In M.C.
 Roberts, B.S.
 Aylward, & Wu, Y.P.
-(Eds.), Clinical Practice of Pediatric Psychology: Cases and Service Delivery.
+(Eds.), Clinical Practice of Pediatric Psychology: Cases and Service Delivery. (pp. 139-149).
 New York: Guilford.

 - Nelson, T. D., & Aylward, B. S. (2010).
-Pediatric Feeding Disorders.
+Pediatric feeding disorders.
 In R. J. Shaw & D. R. DeMaso (Eds.), Textbook of pediatric psychosomatic medicine. (pp.173-184).
 Washington, DC: American Psychiatric Association.